homemadearcade/zero/todo/__ICEBOX-CHORES.md

 Outline Class ( for eraser and entityInstance, and camerapreview? )

 respawn on GameInstance -> spawn ( use this when initializting game too )

+only load spritesheets that are added for 'play game' mode

 HostCanvas
 ClientCanvas